by Nannette Dalton

 If this sounds like you, then I have a tutorial for you.
 Go ahead and cut away.
 In the end you can still feel free to change your mind at any time.

 - Open a layered scrapbook page (File > Open) or other digital project.

 - In the Layers panel, click to activate the layer that you want to cut out of.
 In this case, I’ve activated my gray background paper layer.

 - Press the letter D to reset the Color Chips to the default of black and white.

 - Get Custom Shape tool.

-- On the scrapbook page, while holding down the Shift key to maintain proportions, click and drag to create a star shape.
+- On the scrapbook page, hold down the Shift key to maintain proportions and click and drag to create a star shape.
 Press and hold the Space Bar to reposition while dragging.

 Step Three: Add a Style

 Photoshop Elements Only: